suderio/nvim-panview/README.md

-## nvim-panview
+## panview.nvim

-This is the README for nvim-panview
+This is the README for panview.nvim